ROCm/omnitrace/docs/conceptual/how-omnitrace-works.rst

 the information being collected and which features are activated in Omnitrace.
-For example, collecting only the wall-clock timing data has less of an effect than collecting the wall-clock timing, CPU-clock timing, memory usage, cache-misses, and number of instructions executed.
+For example, collecting only the wall-clock timing data has less of an effect than collecting the wall-clock timing, CPU-clock timing, memory usage, cache-misses, and number of instructions that were run.
 Similarly, collecting a flat profile has less overhead than a hierarchical profile and collecting a trace OR a profile has less overhead than collecting a trace AND a profile.